Cookie Consent by Free Privacy Policy Generator website

 This must be refreshed at a minimum of every 3 years or as per accreditation requirements if sooner.

-Ongoing direct engagement (at least termly) with specialist speech and language professionals.
+Ongoing direct engagement with specialist speech and language professionals.

 The organisation has regular (at least termly) engagement with a specialist speech and language professional to seek advice, support and guidance on practice, provision and any individual concerns arising, especially as identified via universal screening.